ReeceHarding/timeback2/docu/personalization-strategy.md

 ---

+### **Core Personalization Logic: The Case Study Archetype**

+**This is the foundational concept that powers our MVP and all subsequent personalization efforts.**

+It is critical to distinguish between our two primary assets:

+1.  **Alpha School (Internal Data):** This is our "lab" where we apply our learning methods to real students.
+The data from `rawdata/` is the ground truth from Alpha School.
+It serves as our internal, evidence-based proof that the TimeBack method works.

+2.  **Timeback.com (Public Website):** This is our marketing platform for prospective customers (e.g., parents of children in traditional schools).
+These users are **not** in our database.

+**The Strategy:**

+We use the real, granular data of a **single, anonymized Alpha School student** as a **powerful and representative case study** to persuade the prospective parent visiting our website.

+The user flow is as follows:

+1.  **Context Gathering:** A new parent arrives and completes the 2-question quiz, providing their context (e.g., "I'm a parent concerned about my 9th-grade child's grades").
+2.  **Archetype Selection:** The backend receives this context and queries our internal Alpha School data to find a **representative student archetype**.
+For example, it will look for an anonymized 9th-grade student from our database who has shown significant grade improvement.
+3.  **Data-Driven Narrative:** The backend then takes the **real performance data** from this "case study student" and uses our LLM (Groq) to weave it into the persuasive narrative defined in `dashboard-narrative-spec.md`.
+4.  **Personalized Result:** The visiting parent sees a dashboard that feels uniquely relevant to their situation because it's backed by a real, data-driven story.
+Instead of a vague marketing claim, they see a concrete example: "Here is the actual performance jump we achieved with a 9th grader who was in a similar situation to your child."

+This "single student as archetype" model is how we bridge the gap between our internal proof points and our external marketing, making our claims tangible and trustworthy.

+---

 ### **Path 1: Grade-Level Deep Dive (Immediate Priority)**

 This path focuses on making our existing personalization much more nuanced by tailoring content to the user's specific educational stage.